 Jane Panagiotis

-A photo of Jane Pan (short for Panagiotis) from 1968 appeared in an ad for Watershed Skate Shop / Surf Shop out of Rhode Island in the July 1988 issue of Thrasher (*shout out to editor, Michael Burnett for the heads up) giving a nod to the shop’s “hardcore roots.”
-What I love about this photo is that it’s from 1968, which is period in skateboarding when the industry was practically non-existent, and Jane is still embracing it.
+Jane Pan (short for Panagiotis) began skateboarding in 1968 and even appeared in an ad for the Watershed Skate / Surf Shop out of Rhode Island in the July 1988 issue of Thrasher (*shout out to editor, Michael Burnett for the heads up) giving a nod to the shop’s “hardcore roots.”
+What I love about this photo is that it would have been a positive reminder to the male-dominated industry of the 1980s that women existed and have always actively participated in skateboarding.

-Jane was the wife of Peter “Pan” Panagiotis (she notes on her Facebook page that they met in 1967), who was a surfer with the Hobie Surf Team of Narragansett, Rhode Island thanks to Will Somers who opened the Narragansett Surf Shop in 1962 and sold Hobie surf boards exclusively.
+Jane was the wife of Peter “Pan” Panagiotis who was a sponsored surfer with the Hobie Surf Team of Narragansett, Rhode Island thanks to Will Somers who opened the Narragansett Surf Shop in 1962 and sold Hobie surf boards exclusively.
 Two years later, in 1964 the shop was sold to Bill and John Spicer of Stonington, Connecticut and moved to Beach Street.

 Images from Dave Levy Surf Designs

-I have a sneaking suspicion that Jane was also an avid surfer since she appeared in another Watershed ad from 1984 rocking a thick “Rip Curl Polar Insulator.”
+Jane also became an avid surfer and appeared in another Watershed ad this time for Surfer Magazine from 1984 rocking a thick “Rip Curl Polar Insulator.”
 I liked how the ad emphasized that they were the only retailer stocking women’s Polar suits.

 Jane and Peter’s daughter, Tricia continued the legacy and owns Narragansett Surf and Skate Shop today.
 Tricia was featured in an article about women addicted to winter surfing in New England for the website Outdoors.org, and her story was shared in 2018 for The Boston Voyager.
 Tricia said that “I grew up in Pawtucket RI, an outskirt of Providence, to two awesome hard working parents.
 My mother Jane worked as a phlebotomist while my father Peter ran a surf shop and sidelined as a freelance graphic designer.”